DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor/README.md

 ### Error => [Cross-Thread Operation Not valid...]

-if you have this error for Build this project you need to do these steps :
+if you have this error for Build+Run this project you need to do these steps :

     1.Open the Project & Build this project with (Solution Configurations: Debug) 2.After build Succeeded, Directly Run ETWPM2Monitor.exe without using VS.NET Play button ;)